awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/install-instructions-macos.md

 ----
 #####  How to configure logging for producer SDK sample applications.

-For the sample demo applications included in the producer SDK (CPP), the log configuration is referred from the file  `kvs_log_configuration` (within the `kinesis-video-native-build` folder).
+For the sample applications included in the producer SDK (CPP), the log configuration is referred from the file  `kvs_log_configuration` (within the `kinesis-video-native-build` folder).

 Refer sample configuration in the folder `kinesis-video-native-build` for details on how to set the log level (DEBUG or INFO) and output options (whether to send log output to either console or file (or both)).
 * Log output messages to console: